jmendozagomez2911/gcp-data-engineer-prep-by-jmmendoza/documentation/1-introduction/2-data-replication-and-migration.md

 * On-prem & multi-cloud: **file systems**, **object stores** (S3, Azure Blob), **HDFS**, **relational DBs** (Oracle, MySQL, PostgreSQL, SQL Server), **NoSQL**.

-Got it 👍 You want everything blended into **one seamless narrative**, not split answers.
-Let me rewrite the whole thing so it flows naturally as a single explanation of **how data lands in GCP**, while also covering **Datastream, Dataflow, DMS, and transfers** together.

 ---